-To support educators and practitioners in exploring and expanding their design thinking expertise, theDesignExchange has collected a library of over 300 human-centered design methods from the many disciplines in the design thinking space, including methods commonly used by engineers, designers, architects, business people and educators.
-To organize these methods and facilitate talking about methods and design thinking practice in general, we developed an ontology of design methods [13].
-Drawing on previous work done in design theory, communities of practice, and expert/lead user-generated content, we determined that input from the design thinking community of practice should be included in both the ontology and site development.
+To support educators and practitioners in exploring and expanding their design thinking expertise, the Design Exchange has collected a library of over 300 design thinking methods from the many disciplines in the design thinking space, including methods commonly used by engineers, designers, architects, business people and educators.
+To organize these methods and facilitate talking about methods and design thinking practice in general, we have begun development of an ontology of design methods [13].
+Drawing on previous work done in design theory, communities of practice, and expert/lead user-generated content, it was determined that input from the design thinking community of practice should be included in both the ontology and site development.
 This input was gathered to (1) evolve the ontology structure and terms, (2) frame the features for theDesignExchange portal, and (3) build a sense of ownership over the portal within the community of practice to help encourage its adoption as a community resource.
-This paper focuses on the insights gained through two of a series of five workshops held with design practitioners to gather this input: one workshop focused on Ideate methods and one workshop focused on Build (i.e., prototyping) methods.
-To demonstrate use of theDesignExchange on advanced undergraduate product design students, pilot exercises conducted in an upper division multidisciplinary course at UC Berkeley are summarized.
+This paper focuses on the insights gained through two of a series of five workshops with design practitioners held to gather this input: one workshop focused on Ideate methods and one workshop focused on Build (i.e., prototyping) methods.
+To demonstrate use of the Design Exchange on advanced undergraduate product design students, pilot exercises conducted in an upper division multidisciplinary course at UC Berkeley are summarized.